shuidi-fed/vapperjs.org/docs/data-prefetching.md

 ### needSerialize and dispatch

-We know that the argument passed to the `this.$createFetcher` function is a function that returns a `Promise` instance.
-Therefore, if the return value of a `action` is a `Promise` instance, we can perform data prefetching like this:
+`action` needs to return` Promise` instance, then we can prefetch the data like this:

 ```js {2}
 export default {